 They will want to be sure you’ve done your sums thoroughly, and the amount of finance you are applying for (added to the existing cash you have) will keep the business trading not just on day one, but also through its tricky first few months.Applying for too little can look as suspicious as applying for too much when obtaining a business loan!

 Also, earlier we mentioned that making a target list of potential start-up funding sources makes sense.
 This is also important to your credit score.

-When potential lenders review your application they will ask your permission to check your credit history.
+When potential lenders review your application they will ask permission to check your credit history.
 A refusal will make them highly suspicious.
-Your credit history or score is a measure of such things as paying bills on time and having loans offered in the past.
+Your credit history or score is a measure of paying bills on time and loans offered in the past.

 If you have not handled debt well – or you have been turned down for loans – it can count against you when applying for business start-up finance.

 When finding finance for small businesses, don’t be put off when your loan applications are turned down.
 You should see this as a delay to becoming your own boss, rather than a complete brick wall.